kasifr/llpw/README.md

 To illustrate my intent, please see here after the crate's sample code rewritten using the wrapper.
 Judge by yourself ;-)

+👍 to [Kurt Ehlert](https://github.com/kehlert) for providing the crate to the community!

 ```rust
 mod lpp;
 use lpp::LinearProgrammingProblem;